bullhorn/invenias-api-docs/source/index.html.md

 	<li>On each resource request, check the current time against the 'expire time' and make a token refresh request before the resource request if the token has expired.</li>
 </ol>

-When checking the time, be sure you are at the same time, for example, using the same timezone by converting all times to epoch or UTC timezone.
+When checking the time, be sure you are (at the same time), for example, using the same timezone by converting all times to epoch or UTC timezone.

-In addition to receiving a new `access_token`, you may receive a new `refresh_token` with an expiration time further in the future.
-If you receive this, you should store the new refresh_token to extend the life of your session.
+Besides receiving a new `access_token`, you may receive a new `refresh_token` with an expiration time further in the future.
+If you receive this, store the new refresh_token to extend the life of your session.

 <b>Token Refresh Handling: Method 2</b>

-Another method of handling token refresh is to manually refresh after receiving an invalid token error.
-This can be done with the previous approach or by itself.
+Another method of handling token refresh is performing a manual refresh after receiving an invalid token error.
+We can do this with the previous approach or by itself.

-If you attempt to use an expired access_token and you get an invalid token error, you should perform a token refresh.
-Since different services can use different error codes for expired tokens, you can either keep track of the code for each service, or an easy way to refresh tokens across services is to simply try a single refresh upon encountering a 401 error.
+If you attempt to use an expired access_token and you get an invalid token error, perform a token refresh.
+Since different services can use different error codes for expired tokens, you can either keep track of the code for each service, or an easy way to refresh tokens across services is to perform a single refresh upon encountering a 401 error.

 # Rate Limiting
-We use a fixed-window rate limiting strategy, up to `3000` api calls can be made at any interval within a 5 minute window.
+We use a fixed-window rate limiting strategy you can make up to `3000` api calls at any interval within a 5 minute window.

 You can find out how many requests you have remaining by checking the value in the `X-Request-Quota-Remaining` response header.

 <img src="images\quotaremaining.png" alt="X-Request-Quota-Remaining" class="inline"/>
 <i>Figure 1.
 API Call Response Headers - X-Request-Quota-Remaining</i>

-Once the `X-Request-Quota-Remaining reaches` 0, all succeeding requests made will return `429` errors, until the current rate limit window resets.
-At this time your Application should wait for the limit to become available again.
+Once the `X-Request-Quota-Remaining reaches` 0, all succeeding requests made will return `429` errors until the current rate limit window resets.
+Your application should wait for the limit to become available again before making any further requests.

 <aside class="warning">
-Failure to add adequate mechanisms to your Application instructing it to wait after receiving a 429 error may result in the user account used to authenticate the requests being disabled by Bullhorn.
+Failure to add adequate mechanisms to your application instructing it to wait after receiving a 429 error may cause the user account used to authenticate the requests being disabled by Bullhorn.
 This would happen should it generate 9000 (or more) 429 errors within any given 5-minute period.
-The account will remain disabled until Bullhorn is satisfied that steps have been taken to prevent the problem from occurring again.
+The account will remain disabled until you have taken sufficient steps to prevent the problem from occurring again.
 </aside>

 # HTTP Response Status Codes
-HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
+HTTP response status codes show whether it has successfully completed a specific HTTP request.
 ## Successful Responses

 Code | Name | Description
 ---- | ---- | -----------
 200 | OK | The request has succeeded.
-201 | Created | The request has succeeded and a new resource has been created as a result.
+201 | Created | The request has succeeded, and it has created a new resource.
 204 | No Content | There is no content to send for this request, but the headers may be useful.

 ## Redirection Messages